 6. Clean the Frame, Stand and Back of the TV

-You can use a dry or damp cloth to wipe away dust from the bezel around the edge of the screen, from the stand and from the TV’s rear.
+You can use a dry or damp cloth to wipe away dust from the bezel around the edge of the screen, the stand, and the TV’s rear.

-If there is a significant dust accumulation in the TV’s speaker grilles or input and output ports, you can use your vacuum cleaner and a small nozzle tool to quickly clear these areas.
+If there is a significant dust accumulation in the TV’s speaker grilles or input and output ports, you can use your vacuum cleaner and a small nozzle tool to clear these areas quickly.

 - 1 or 2 microfiber cloths